-Here at Positive Adventures, we like to have fun, especially in the outdoors.
+Here at Positive Adventures, we like to have fun!
+Especially in the outdoors.
 We’ve put together a list of over 45 camping hacks that will make you an absolute legend on your next outdoor adventure.
-I could tell you about my favorite adventures, or why I always bring my dog along, but that’s not what you want.
-You’re here for the hacks.

 #1.
 Use a hot Nalgene to warm your sleeping bag.
 Ever get cold feet in the tent?
 Fill your BPA-free bottle with hot water and put it at the bottom of your bag for the toastiest of tootsies.

 #2.
 Make your own lantern.
 Simply strap your headlamp to a water bottle for nifty DIY lighting.

 #3.
 Waterproof any bag.
 You can line your non-waterproof bag with a garbage bag to keep your stuff dry, without paying for that top-of-the-line waterproof sack.
 For the record, this is not going to keep your bag dry.
 If you plan on getting wet, this will help keep your stuff dry, but your pack is going to be soaked.

 #4.
 Stash dry clothes in your sleeping bag sack to use as a pillow.
 One of the biggest keys to a good camping experience is minimizing your gear (because packing up at the end of your trip is the worst).
 Instead of bringing your pillow into the wild, utilize the gear you already have to create a comfy head sanctuary.
 Also, can we please make “head sanctuary” a thing?
 I’ve wanted to start a trend since the 80s.